 Submitted records can correspond to a player completing a level or achieving progress above its minimum requirement.
 The minimum requirement for a given list demon can be found in that level's page on Pointercrate.

 Players should submit their own records and include an uncut video of their progress or completion run.
-The video should be available on YouTube, Twitch, Vimeo, Everyplay, or Bilibili; Pointercrate does not support any other video-sharing platforms!
+The video should be available on YouTube, Twitch (highlights only), Vimeo, Everyplay, or Bilibili; Pointercrate does not support any other video-sharing platforms!
 More Details

 To check the status of your submission, players should re-submit the same record using the form on the Demon List!